Hybrid Symmetry Breaking in Classical Spin Models With Subsystem Symmetries: Models and order parameters

 This model provides an example of hybrid symmetry breaking: the system will appear magnetic if observing along directions within an ordered plane but non-magnetic in the perpendicular direction.
 The corresponding order parameters can be constructed as follows,

-where $S^c$ represents the ordered spin components, and $a, b, c = x, y , z$ are mutually exclusive.
+where $S^c$ denotes the spin component forming the magnetic order, and $a, b, c = x, y , z$ are mutually exclusive.
 The two order parameters $m_{P,r_c}^{c}$ and $Q^{cc}$ measure the ordering within and between planes, respectively, and their codimensions ${\rm codim}\left(m_{P,r_c}^{c}\right) = 2$ and ${\rm codim}\left(Q^{cc}\right) = 1$, add up to the global dimension $D=3$.
 The quadratic quantity $Q^{cc}$ may be viewed as an analog of the nematic order in a uniaxial liquid crystal~\cite{BookDeGennes}.
 However, its building blocks here are not local director fields but sub-dimensional macroscopic objects $m_{P,r_c}^{c}$.
 This also indicates that the associated phase transition will not follow a usual Landau theory of two order parameters.